 The paddle face of the Vatic Pro Alchemy pickleball paddle, is constructed using raw carbon fiber, a material renowned for its durability and ability to provide an optimal balance between power and control.

 The use of T700 carbon fiber in the face offers a promising blend of stiffness and responsiveness.
-This results in a paddle that can generate substantial power when needed, making it a versatile choice for players seeking both precision and punch in their gameplay.
 The Vatic Pro Alchemy paddle face is just the same as the previous vatic pro pickleball paddles just with a “V shaped” hole and have removable edge guard.
-The purpose of the removable edge guard doesn’t have much effect on the performance or maneuverability of the paddle.
-Although this alteration leads to a slight reduction in swing weight.
-It’s just aesthetically pleasing and look more like a top tier Selkirk paddle “power air”.

 Paddle Core